Code-Institute-Submissions/ysra-spa-milestone-project-1/README.md

 - [Home](index.html) - It is the landing page, where the potential clients can book an appoinment and there is a intial treatment section.
 - [About](about.html) - Information about the establishment, tips and etiquette section
-- [Treatment](treatment.html) - Body treatment one of the services that the spa´s offering, here you will see the description and time of this services.
+- [Treatment (Body Treatment)](treatment.html) - Body treatment one of the services that the spa´s offering, here you will see the description and time of this services.
     - [Facial Treatment](facial.html) - sub page of treatment.
 Facial treatment offering the facial services.
     - [Hand and Foot Treatmen](hand-and-foot.html) - the last sub-page.
 Hand and Foot Treatment, it has four different services.
 - [Gallery](gallery.html) - where the users will see the clients experiences and spa facilities